Frequently asked questions

-Our membership fee is £25, it’s a one-off payment and as long as you keep training you will never pay it again.
-If you have more than a year of non-attendance your membership will expire and you will be required to pay it again.
-Your subs can be paid on a pay as you go bias at £6.50 a week or £4 a session or you can pay monthly via standing order for £22.
+Our membership fee is £25, a one-off payment, and as long as you keep training, you will never pay it again.
+If you have more than a year of non-attendance, your membership will expire, and you will be required to pay it again.
+Your subs can be paid on a pay-as-you-go bias at £6.50 a week or £4 a session, or you can pay monthly via standing order for £22.

 Is there a contract?

 Nope.
 Pay as you train means you only pay for when you use the club.
-If you know you are going to train regularly then set up a standing order.
+If you know, you will train regularly, set up a standing order.
 You are in charge of a standing order and can start and stop it without penalties.

 Do I need to join?